Tendon overuse injuries (tendinopathy)

 Treatment

 If the symptoms don’t improve, doctors might suggest using steroid injections or having a surgical procedure to remove damaged tissue or break up adhesions (tissue that is stuck together).
-But these treatments are associated with risks.
+These treatments do have risks, such as or nerve damage.

 Everyday life

-It is often difficult to rest an arm or a leg.
-To reduce the strain on the tendon as much as possible, it can help to set priorities: Strenuous activities such as cleaning windows, working in the garden or buying a lot of groceries could perhaps be postponed – or done with the help of friends, family or neighbors.
+It is can be difficult to avoid overuse of an arm or a leg in daily life.
+To reduce the strain on the tendon as much as possible, it can help to set priorities: Perhaps you can put off some more strenuous activities like washing the windows or gardening, or ask your family, friends or neighbors for help.

 Athletes who are worried about staying in shape can do other types of sports that use the tendon less.
 It is also sometimes possible to continue doing the same type of sports, but in a different way – for instance, using a technique that is gentler on the tendon.
 Sports medicine doctors can offer advice here.